 First, think carefully about whether renting or buying a home makes more sense for you.
 If you’re not sure, you’re probably better off renting.
 Buying a home before you’re ready ties you down to a fixed payment you can’t easily get out of.

 If you choose to rent, aim to keep your rent payment down to one-third of your take-home pay, tops.
-Nationwide, the average renter paid $1,442 in May 2019, according to real estate research company Yardi Matrix.
+Nationwide, the average renter paid $1,124 in February 2021, according to Statista.
 If that’s more than you can afford, consider looking for a place in a more affordable neighborhood or a home you can share with a roommate.

 If you decide to buy a home, make sure it’s a house you can afford.
 Consider buying a smaller house to keep your mortgage payment low, and get the lowest interest rate you can on that mortgage.
 Or look into house hacking strategies, such as renting out part of your space, that will cover your entire mortgage cost.